 When asked about the most rewarding aspect of his career, Dr. Stallman notes that helping people comes first on his list.
 Apart from this, he notes that there is a wonderful collegiality and respect shared among the partners at Georgia Retina.
 “The discussions that the partners have is stimulating and generate some of the best ideas.
 It is a testament to the fine training and diversity of backgrounds of the group,” he said.

 Outside of the office, Dr. Stallman has volunteered in the community by serving as chair for the 2010 Lions Lighthouse Night of Spectacles, a large fundraiser for Lions Lighthouse that allows the organization to provide eye care to those in need.
 He also participates in the National Eye Care Project.
 Dr. Stallman spends his free time crafting period furniture including carving, inlay, and veneer work.
 He is a member of the Society of American Period Furniture Makers, which is a group that promotes the understanding of the techniques and skills of period workmanship as well as scholarly study of the history of decorative arts.
 Dr. Stallman also enjoys fly-fishing, SCUBA diving, and photography.
-He practices and teaches the martial art of aikido, in which he holds a fifth degree black belt and the title of shidoin (an instructor level certification from Japan).
-Dr. Stallman lives in Atlanta with his wife, Jane, and two daughters who are both studying to be physician assistants.
+He practices and teaches the martial art of aikido, in which he holds a sixth degree black belt and the title of shidoin (an instructor level certification from Japan).
+Dr. Stallman lives in Atlanta with his wife, Jane, and two daughters who are both physician assistants.

 Dr. Stallman received the 2009 “Beacon of Hope Award” for service to the uninsured and underinsured.
 He was also recently named one of Atlanta’s Top Doctors by Castle Connolly, the healthcare research company that compiles Atlanta magazine’s annual Top Doctors list.